agshiv92/Company-Bankruptcy-Prediction/README.md

 Bankruptcy is an event when a company can not pay its debt.
 Bankruptcy give freedom to the company from all its debt.
 Bankruptcy is important event as the debter has to take haircut for the amount they have given to copmany which is declaring bankruptcy.
 In general a company moving towards bankruptcy will get the debt at higher interest rate.
 Bankruptcy prediction can help Banks to finalize the interest rate, financial institution and general public for investement decision.

 ## Project Set Up and Installation
-*OPTIONAL:* If your project has any special installation steps, this is where you should put it.
-To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.
+Some part of this project required access of Azure Machine Learning portal.
+You may need to create the account to execute the code of this experiment.

 ## Dataset